-A STA that is a member of a BSS that transmits a Public Action frame with an individual value in the Address 1 field corresponding to a STA that is a member of the same BSS as the transmitting STA shall set the BSSID field of the frame to the transmitting STA’s BSSID value.
+A STA that is a member of a BSS and that transmits an individually addressed Public Action frame to a STA that is a member of the same BSS shall set the BSSID field of the frame to the BSS’s BSSID.

-A STA that is not a member of a BSS that transmits a Public Action frame shall set the BSSID field of the frame to the wildcard BSSID value.
+A STA that is not a member of a BSS and that transmits a Public Action frame shall set the BSSID field of the frame as follows:

+If the frame is individually addressed, the recipient STA is known to be a member of a BSS (including being an AP), and that BSS’s BSSID is known, the BSSID field shall be set to the BSS’s BSSID or the wildcard BSSID value.

+Otherwise, the BSSID field of the frame shall be set to the wildcard BSSID value.